hmwatoki/alx-higher_level_programming/0x02-python-import_modules/README.md

-Here's the reformatted code:

  # Importing Modules and Functions in Python

 Welcome to my ALX SE bootcamp project about importing modules and functions in Python!
 This project was created as a way for me to learn more about how to import modules and functions in Python, and I hope that it will be useful to others who are just starting to explore this topic as well.